buxiangqimingle233/spatial_sim/README.md

 # Trace-Enabled BookSim Simulator

-This project is the cycle-accurate on-chip interconnection simulator, which is based on Booksim ( further described in below ).
-We modify the simulation kernel of Booksim to enable users to specify the traffic with trace files.
+This project is the cycle-accurate on-chip interconnection simulator, which is based on Booksim.
+We modify its simulation kernel to enable users to specify traffic with trace files.

-The trace file describes the traffic as a communication graph, where each node denotes a computation core and its attached router, and edges are traffic flows between cores.
+The trace file describes a communication graph, where each node denotes a computation core alongwith its attached router, and edges are traffic flows between cores.
 A typical representation of a node is:

 ```pseudocode
 0 2